LinbuduLab/esbuild-plugins/docs/derived/esbuild.md

    */
   assets: MaybeArray<AssetPair>;
   /**
-   * execute copy in `ESBuild.onEnd` hook(recommended)
+   * execute copy in `ESBuild.onStart` hook(not recommended)
    *
-   * set to true if you want to execute in onStart hook
+   * set to true if you want to execute in onStart hook, by default this plugin works in onEnd hook
    * @default false
    */
   copyOnStart: boolean;
   /**
    * enable verbose logging
    *
-   * we set this option to be true by default because it outputs
-   * from-path and to-path finally passed to `fs.copyFileSync`
+   * outputs from-path and to-path finally passed to `fs.copyFileSync` method
-   * @default true
+   * @default false
    */
   verbose: boolean;
   /**